Munkyfoot/claude-terminal/README.md

+Here's the updated README with the new function calls and the ability to switch models:

 # Claude Terminal

 Claude Terminal is a Python-based command-line interface (CLI) tool that allows you to interact with Anthropic's Claude, an AI assistant.
 It provides a convenient way to chat with Claude and get assistance with various tasks, including terminal commands, code, and other queries.
-Claude Terminal now supports function calling, which enables the writing of files based on user interactions.
+Claude Terminal supports function calling, which enables the writing and reading of files based on user interactions.

 ## Features